 - 1. Are there any planning implementation tools that are not on the list that should be considered? - 2.
 What types of projects could address multiple problem statements and community objectives? - 3.
+Do we have enough capacity among staff and the working group to develop the implementation tool without outside assistance? - 4.
+How long will it take to develop the implementation tool?

-Are there social impacts associated with any of the planning implementation tools? - 4.
-Are there any potential legal challenges associated with any of the planning implementation tools? - 5.
-Do any of the planning implementation tools require coordination with other jurisdictions? - 6.
+- 5. Do any of the planning implementation tools require coordination with other jurisdictions? - 6.
 Who else (outside the working group) should be involved in the development and/or review of the draft tool(s)? - 7.
-Do we have enough capacity among staff and the working group to develop the implementation tool without outside assistance? - 8.
-How long will it take to develop the implementation tool? - 9.
-How much will it cost to develop the implementation tool? - 10.
-Are there other Colorado examples of this tool, and who can reach out to them to learn more? - 11.
-Are there grants or other resources available that could be used toward the development of the implementation tool? - 12.
+Are there other Colorado examples of this tool, and who can reach out to them to learn more? - 8.
+How much will it cost to develop the implementation tool? - 9.
+Are there grants or other resources available that could be used toward the development of the implementation tool? - 10.
+Are there social impacts associated with any of the planning implementation tools? - 11.
+Are there any potential legal challenges associated with any of the planning implementation tools?

 See other discussion questions on the prioritization criteria handout.